Pomacea canaliculata: Human use

 This species is edible.
 Pomacea canaliculata constitutes one of the three predominant freshwater snails found in Chinese markets.
 In China and Southeast Asia, consumption of raw or undercooked snails of Pomacea canaliculata and other snails is the primary route of infection with Angiostrongylus cantonensis causing angiostrongyliasis.

 In Isan, Thailand these snails are collected and consumed.
 They are picked by hand or with a hand-net from canals, swamps, ponds, and flooded paddy fields during the rainy season.
 During the dry season when these snails are concealed under dried mud, collectors use a spade to scrape the mud in order to find them.
 The snails are usually collected by women and children.
 After collection, the snails are cleaned and parboiled.
 They are then taken out of their shells, cut, and cleaned in salted water.
 After rinsing with water, they are mixed with roasted rice, dried chili pepper, lime juice, and fish sauce, and then eaten.

-Special dishes using Pomacea canaliculata are also produced in China.
-Dish name is 田螺塞肉.

 Some French restaurants are trying to use Pomacea canaliculata as an alternative to escargot.
 After boiling, remove Pomacea canaliculata guts and eggs.
 Washing only the muscular body with vinegar will eliminate the odor.
-As a result, it can be used as an alternative to escargot.Pomacea canaliculata has displaced some of the indigenous rice field apple snail species in the genus Pila traditionally eaten in Southeast Asia (including Thailand and the Philippines) such as Pila ampullacea and Pila pesmei; as well as the viviparid trapdoor snail (Cipangopaludina chinensis).
+As a result, it can be used as an alternative to escargot.

+The nutrition value, taste, and ease of growing of P. canaliculata led to it being identified as one of the ideal choices for space aquaculture, coming second only to brine shrimp.Pomacea canaliculata has displaced some of the indigenous rice field apple snail species in the genus Pila traditionally eaten in Southeast Asia (including Thailand and the Philippines) such as Pila ampullacea and Pila pesmei; as well as the viviparid trapdoor snail (Cipangopaludina chinensis).